DevLearningSeries/hartl_tutorial_with_vscode/README.md

   * Fork the Ruby On Rails Tutorial. - https://github.com/DocFox-Inc/RubyOnRailsTutorial
   * Clone onto your machine.
   * Open the project with Visual Studio Code.
   * Run the dev container.
-Click on *Reopen in Cotnainer*.
+Click on *Reopen in Container*.
     * ![Open In Container](docs/images/open_in_container.png)
   * Can also open the dev container in by pressing `command + shift + p` and selecting *Reopen in Container*.
     * ![Reopen in Container](docs/images/reopen_in_container.png)